The Power of Physical Activity and the Positive Impact on Our Mental Health

 Running around a beautiful reservoir in Devon allowed me to spend time outside, soaking up the beauty of Dartmoor, even if over that winter the snow decided to work against me.
 Beautiful to look at, less fun to run in.

-All the training paid off and in the April, I ran the marathon with no tears but in full knowledge that Dad would have been proud of me.
+All the training paid off and in April 2018, I ran the marathon with no tears but in full knowledge that Dad would have been proud of me.

 My Advice on How to Achieve Good Mental Health